Skip to content

 • Don't stop 401(k) contributions early (miss employer match)

-• Don't contribute to Roth IRA if over income limits
+• Don't contribute directly to Roth IRA if over income limits

 Timing Mistakes